 Plugins automate the process.
 You don’t need to manually look through hundreds of code lines to pinpoint which unused scripts to remove.

-Plus, if you’re a beginner with no coding knowledge, attempting to do it yourself will end in a frustrating experience.
+Plus, if you’re a beginner with no coding experience, attempting to do it yourself will be a frustrating experience.

-Here are some of the top WordPress plugins to remove unused CSS codes on your site:
+Here are some of the top WordPress plugins to remove unused CSS code on your site:

 1. WP Rocket